-- a.
+- Step 5.
+Perform one of the following: - a.
 When you set the oam performance-monitoring ip session stamp admin-state command to disable, the proactive test stops immediately. - b.
-To stop an on-demand session, use the tools oam performance-monitoring ip session on-demand-action stop command.
+To stop an on-demand session, use the tools oam performance-monitoring ip session ondemand-action stop command.